emilebourban/ADA-Project/README.md

 - Cleanup the code and proof reading the report.

 # Questions for TAa
-- Doest the scope of the project seem correct.
+- Doest the scope of the project seem correct?
-- How to use the cluster
+- How to use the cluster?
+- Do you know any useful github project that we couzld use?